eellpp/pubScratchpad/Tech/programming/java/interview/javaInterviewQuestion.md

 ---

+### While one thread is iterating over the hashmap , another thread is modifying it.
+What is the behaviour in this case
+ConcurrentModificationException will be thrown

+ConcurrentModificationException: This is a common runtime exception thrown when a thread detects that a collection has been structurally modified by another thread while it is iterating over it.
+Although typically associated with iterators, it can also occur in other scenarios where concurrent modifications are not handled.
  ### what is the difference between HashMap and Concurrant HashMap in java ?
 When would you use one over other
  ConcurrentHashMap is beneficial in a multi-threaded environment and performs better than HashMap.
 It provides thread-safety, scalability, and synchronization.
 For the single-threaded environment, the HashMap performs slightly better than ConcurrentHashMap.